 What Is an IEP?
 IEP 101

-An Individualized Education Program, or IEP, is central to any families’ experience of special education.
+An Individualized Education Program, or IEP, is central to any family’s experience of special education.
 The IEP meeting is where you will meet with your school team and build a plan for your child’s special education goals and services, which — true to the “individualized” in its name — should be tailored to your child’s unique needs.
 The plan becomes a legal agreement between you and your school that must be followed.

 Definition of an IEP in special education

-An IEP outlines services and supports that the school or district will provide, at no cost to the student’s family, to ensure that the student has access to a Free and Appropriate Public Education (FAPE) under the Individuals with Disabilities Education Act (IDEA), and that their individual needs are met.
+An IEP outlines services and supports that the school or district will provide, at no cost to the student’s family, to ensure that the student has access to a free and appropriate public education (FAPE) under the Individuals with Disabilities Education Act (IDEA), and that their individual needs are met.
 Every child who receives special education services must have an IEP.

 In the clip below, Undivided's Education Advocate Lisa Carey provides a brief explanation of this important document: